theochem/iodata/CONTRIBUTING.rst

             data2 = _load_helper_section2(lit)

-In some cases, one may have to push back a line because it was read to early.
+In some cases, one may have to push back a line because it was read too early.
-For example. in the Molden format, that is sometimes unavoidable.
-Then you can *push back* the line for later reading with ``lit.back(line)``.
+For example, in the Molden format, this is sometimes unavoidable.
+When needed you can *push back* the line for later reading with ``lit.back(line)``.

 .. code-block:: python